 The Baltic SEAL Project

-The Baltic SEAL project is an eighteen month project funded by the European Space Agency (ESA), under the remit of the Earth Observation Envelope Programme 5 (EOEP5) Regional Initiative.
+The Baltic SEAL project was an eighteen month project funded by the European Space Agency (ESA), under the remit of the Earth Observation Envelope Programme 5 (EOEP5) Regional Initiative.
 It arose in direct response to major discussion points gathered during the “Baltic from Space Workshop” hosted by FMI in Helsinki in March, 2017.

 For more information on the science of satellite altimetry, click here.